YuriiTkachuk/pages-templates/src/foreigndishes/foreigndishes.md

 ---
 ## Those foreign dishes that have become British

-#### Many dishes we now consider essentially British were originally imported from abroad, and though today they are in everyday use, once they were considered rich and strange.
-Let's look at the origins of some.
+##### <div style="color: grey">Many dishes we now consider essentially British were originally imported from abroad, and though today they are in everyday use, once they were considered rich and strange.
+Let's look at the origins of some.</div>

 * * *